A New England: Music video

 MacColl recalled to Record Mirror in 1985, "It was hell making the video, I was seven months pregnant and it was shot out in the freezing cold."

 Critical reception

 On its release, Richard Cook of New Musical Express wrote, "Bragg's 'A New England' proves to be a skimming and vivacious vehicle for MacColl and the song checks for the pop sense of composer and singer; but Lillywhite's production might be too clever where it needs a simple stroke, unassuming when it needs to strike clear and hard."
 Mike Gardiner of Record Mirror stated that MacColl had "admirably tenderised the Billy Bragg original without weakening one of last year's better love songs".
 He noted the "smart production", the "Byrds-style 12-string guitar backing" and "some velvet choral effects".
 Frank Edmonds of the Bury Free Press gave the single a 6 out of 10 rating.
 He described it as a "fast, bright pop song", but did not believe it would become a hit.
+Bill Black of Sounds was negative in his review, noting that MacColl and Lillywhite were "not content to stick with the anorexic arrangement" of Bragg's original, but opted to "feed the song up with a crippling bpm and at least two skyward leaps at a change of mood".
+He felt the result had "come down hard on a simple tale that asks only to be told, not trampled underfoot by an over-fed mix".